oroinc/documentation/commerce/user_guide/pricing/pricelist/auto.rst

 | E      | Server        | no             | 5        | 30000      | -     | item | USD      |
 +--------+---------------+----------------+----------+------------+-------+------+----------+

-To automatically generate a price list in Oro Commerce:
+To automatically generate a price list in OroCommerce:

 #.
-Navigate to **Sales > Price Lists** in the main menu and open the required price list or create a new one.
+Navigate to **Sales > Price Lists** in the main menu.

 #.
-Set up the product list.
+Start editing the required price list or click **Create Price List** to create a new one.

-   With a `Symfony2 expression language <http://symfony.com/doc/current/components/expression_language/syntax.html>`_, set up criteria to filter products in the catalog.
+#.
+In the **Product Assignment** section, set up the product list.
+To complete this, in the **Rule** field, enter criteria to filter products in the catalog with the `Symfony2 expression language <http://symfony.com/doc/current/components/expression_language/syntax.html>`_.

+   ..
 Once you enter the expression into the **Products Assignment** field, the filtered products get into the price list.

    For example, to include all products in categories 1 and 5, use the following expression:

    .. code-block:: rst
       :linenos:

-      product.category == 1 and product.category == 5
+      product.category == 1 or product.category == 5

    For the sample catalog, this will generate the following product list: